We did 3 snowshoe hiking itineraries in the surroundings of Briançon for those who would like to do something other than skiing in the Hautes-Alpes

 - A change of clothes: ideally it should be something to change in case you get wet.
 Personally I often take a leggings and a spare T-shirt.
 The leggings are perfect spending the evening in the hut and act as pajamas in the dormitory ;)

 - Earplugs: If you only have a little light sleep, it is better to plan for it... in large hiking dormitories there is often at least one that snores a lot (and strangely enough, it is always the one who falls asleep first).
 To me, the best earplugs for sleeping are the wax earplugs.

 - A Headlamp: It can be used to go to the toilets at night or if you want to go admire the stars at night (the refuges being often in spots without light pollution it would be a shame not to go outside to watch the sky)! :)

 - A small power bank (solar powered) to charge your mobile phone or camera: this may not be a priority for everyone, but for us it is true that it has become a bit of a reflex to have a power bank with us.
 Electricity is only rarely available to clients in huts.
-We have this model and are happy with it.
 This can also be combined to a solar panel like this one for even more power.

 Trekking: all our advice to start well prepared

 To go on larger treks and especially with a tent and food on your back the organization is a little different!
 Here the watchword is MINIMALISM!
 In order to lighten the pressure on your back but also to be able to enjoy your walk as much as possible, you must really try to limit the weight you carry on your back.
 In theory, it is said that the weight of the backpack should never exceed 15%-20% of the hiker's weight (15% is ideal, 20% is the limit).